- 1 INTRODUCTION:

 - After the allotment, the particulars about each debenture are entered in the Registrar of Debenture-holders, and Debenture Certificates are prepared, which are issued to the Allotters in due course.

 When the issue price of the debenture is equal to its face value, the debenture is said to be issued at par.
 When a debenture is issued at par, the long-term borrowings in the liabilities section of the balance sheet equals the cash in the assets side of the balance sheet.
 Thus, no further adjustment is required to balance the assets and liabilities of the company.
 The company can collect the whole amount in one installment, i.e., on an application or in two installments, i.e., on an application and subsequent allotment.
 However, there might be a scenario in which money is collected in more than two installments, i.e., on an application, on an allotment, and at various calls by the company.

 The debenture is said to be issued at a discount when the issue price is below its nominal value.
 Let us take an example – an Rs.
 100 debenture is issued at Rs.
 90, then Rs.10 is the discount amount.
 In such a scenario, the liabilities and the assets sides of the balance sheet do not match.
 Thus, the discount on debentures’ issuance is noted as a capital loss and is charged to ‘Securities Premium Account’ and is reflected as an asset.
 The discount can be written off later.

 Issue Of Debenture At Premium

 Several companies decide to issue debentures to raise capital, along with the other sources of long-term finance.
 The companies need to follow the regulations and the procedure associated with the issuance of debentures.
-Further, they also need to account debentures issued at par, premium or discount accordingly.
+Further, they also need to account for debentures issued at par, premium, or discount accordingly.